swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

-NOTE: While this proposal contains rigorous details that enable the compiler to prove the absence of data races, programmers will not have to reason about regions.
+NOTE: While this proposal contains rigorous details that enable the compiler to prove the absence of data races, programmers will not have to reason about regions at this level of detail.
 The compiler will allow transfers of non-`Sendable` values between isolation domains where it can prove they are safe and will emit diagnostics when it cannot at potential concurrent access points so that programmers don't have to reason through the data flow themselves.